acquia/waterwheel.js/README.md

   });
 ```

-Waterwheel expects the [Waterwheel-Drupal module](https://www.drupal.org/project/waterwheel) to be installed and enabled. **This must be done before any subsequent api calls**.
-Without this call, only the [Entity Query](#entity-query) functionality will be available.
+Waterwheel currently expects the [Waterwheel Drupal module](https://www.drupal.org/project/waterwheel) to be installed and enabled, however, the intent is to remove that dependency, by adding the necessary functionality to Drupal core, making that separate module ​_obsolete_​.

-### Manually add resources to `waterwheel.api`
+### Manually add resources to `waterwheel`

 ```javascript
 waterwheel.addResources(